openstack/openstack-ansible-specs/specs/kilo/multi-region-swift.rst

    between swift storage hosts across multiple locations and "deployments".

 4. Document the use of the read_affinity, write_affinity and
-   write_affinity_node_count settings within os-ansible-deployment and provide guidance around how to implement the specified Use Cases.
+   write_affinity_node_count settings within openstack-ansible and provide guidance around how to implement the specified Use Cases.

-5. Document the process of setting up a global swift cluster within os-ansible-deployment.
+5. Document the process of setting up a global swift cluster within openstack-ansible.

 6. Adjust settings to allow the use of keystone v3 API for swift, in the swift configuration files.